asavagar/uk-covid19-firm-creation/content/post/2021-04-02-newfirms/index.md

 3. The largest number of company registrations occurs in 'Retail sale via mail order houses or via Internet' sector.

 We analyse Companies House ["basic company data"](http://download.companieshouse.gov.uk/en_output.html) up to the March 31st, 2021.
-New company registrations remain strong throughout the third lockdown with similar set up as last month (see report [March 2021]( https://uk-covid19-firm-creation.netlify.app/reports/mar2021/)).
+New company registrations remain strong throughout the third lockdown.
 There are particularly strong increases in online retail businesses, food and drink, household-related activities and renting recreational and sports goods businesses.

 Read the report [here]({{< ref "/reports/apr2021/_index.md" >}}).